canonical/wordpress-k8s-operator/docs/tutorial/tutorial.md

 db_password=wordpress
 ```

-Use the following command to watch your deployment progress through different stages.
+Use the following command to watch your deployment progress through different stages of deployment.

 ```
 watch -c juju status --color